Efficiency of Self-Adjusting Heaps

 We define the \emph{mass} $v.m$ of a temporary node $v$ as follows: If $v$ is a real child, its mass is one plus its size plus the sizes of its siblings to its right on its list of siblings.
 Equivalently, its mass is the size of its parent $u$ just after $v$ lost the link $uv$.
 If $v$ is a phantom child or a root not on the root list in the middle of a deletion, its mass is its size.
 In these cases the definition of mass is the same as in multipass pairing heaps.

 If $v$ is a temporary root on the root list in the middle of a deletion, its mass depends on whether it is light or heavy.
 If $v$ is heavy, its mass is its extended size plus the sum of the extended sizes of the roots to its right on the root list.
 If $v$ is light, its mass is its size plus the sum of the extended sizes of the roots to its right on the root list.
-There are two exceptions to this definition of mass: \begin{itemize} \item[(i)] Just before a temporary node $w$ loses a real right link $vw$, its mass becomes $v.m'$, the mass of $v$ just after the link.
+There are two exceptions to this definition of mass: \begin{itemize} \itemsep{1em} \item[(i)] Just before a temporary node $w$ loses a real right link $vw$, its mass becomes $v.m'$, the mass of $v$ just after the link.
 After the link, the mass of $w$ becomes $v.s'$, the size of $v$ just after the link. \item[(ii)] Just after a temporary node $v$ wins an anomalous link, its mass temporarily decreases to its size, then increases to its extended size plus the extended sizes of the nodes to its right on the root list. \end{itemize}